qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Multiple Flux Tunable Transmons/Use Case 2 - Two Qubit Randomized Benchmarking/README.md

     return Iq0 > 0, Iq1 > 0  # example, should be taken from QPU parameters
 ```
 **measure_func**: A callable used to measure the qubits.
 This function does not use the baking object, and is a proper QUA code macro.
-Returns a tuple containing the measured values of the two qubits as Qua expressions.
+Returns a tuple containing the measured values of the two qubits as QUA expressions.
 The expression must evaluate to a Boolean value.
 False means |0>, True means |1>.
 The MSB is the first qubit.

 ### Results
 The result object *res* , that is created from the *rb* class by the running the experiment contains an xarray dataset (res.data) with the result data and the specified parameters.
 It has two implemented functions that easily visualize the fidelity decay with increasing circuit depth